facebook/create-react-app/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-### `npm run graduate`
+### `npm run eject`

 **Note: this is a one-way operation.
-Once you “graduate”, you can’t go back!**
+Once you “eject”, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can “graduate” at any time.
+If you aren’t satisfied with the build tool and configuration choices, you can “eject” at any time.
 This command will remove the single build dependency from your project.

 Instead, it will copy all the configuration files and the transient dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `graduate` will still work, but they will point to the copied scripts so you can tweak them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

-You don’t have to ever graduate.
+You don’t have to ever eject.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obliged to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## What’s Inside?